 If you’d like to have the best experience on WellingtonNZ.com, you can easily update your browser to get the most out of our website and many more for that matter.'

-Whether it’s a big name, electric beats, impeccable orchestras or hip hop happenings, Wellington will have you tapping your toes or going manic in the mosh pit.
-Load up your nights with some of these tunes:
+Whether it’s a big name, electric beats, impeccable orchestras or hip hop happenings, Wellington will have you tapping your toes, going manic in the mosh pit, or nodding approvingly at its upcoming bevvy of gigs.
+Load up your nights with some of these live performances:

-The legend, the voice, the mighty John Farnham (7 Mar) will perform a one-off show featuring all your favourite hits from his almost 50-year career.
-It's an evening not to be missed.
+The legend, the voice, the mighty John Farnham will perform a one-off show (1 Dec) featuring all your favourite hits from his almost 50-year career.

 Check out some of the other gigs and concerts Wellington has on offer.